 We may decide to exclude the securities of a company from the NZ Super Fund.
 We typically aim to engage with a company before moving to exclusion.

-A decision to exclude a company is based on our Responsible Investment Framework.
+A decision to exclude a company is based on our Sustainable Investment Framework.

 Companies may be excluded because of the products they make or because of their environmental, social and governance (ESG) practices.
 Sovereign exclusions may be introduced because of sanctions against nation states.